Unique Carrollian manifolds emerging from Einstein spacetimes: Shear-free Null hypersurface structures as Carrollian manifolds

 Using $\bgam' = \bgam + \Delta \bgam_T$ we now have a torsion-free connection that still contains the arbitrary functions that arise from extrinsic information.
 This torsion-free connection is reminiscent of another choice of connection that is increasingly popular.
 Indeed, in the physics literature, this particular choice (summarized well in~\cite{freidel2024}) is also a connection that both contains extrinsic embedding data and is torsion-free (but is not metric compatible).

 In that context, this choice is made because it allows one to encode the bulk gravitational effects on the null hypersurface as aspects of the intrinsic geometry of the hypersurface, such as incoming gravitational radiation.
 The desired connection is determined by several constraints.
 First, one demands that the identity operator on the tangent bundle of the ruled Carrollian geometry is preserved under covariant differentiation and that the connection is symmetric.
-Then, to uniquely fix the connection, one uses the rigging connection~\cite{mars2023,mars2023-2} to determine the action of the connection on the Ehresmann connection and the fundamental vector field.
+Then, for any two spacetime vector-fields $\bf{X}$ and $\bf{Y}$ tangent everywhere to $\mathcal{N}$, the action of the rigged connection~\cite{mars2023,mars2023-2} is uniquely fixed by the relation $\bar{\nabla}_{\bf X} {\bf Y} := (\nabla_{\bf X} {\bf Y})_{||}|_{\mathcal{N}}$, where the parallel part is determined by the projection operator built from the Ehresmann connection and its dual (which here is the rigging vector field).

 The pullback and projection of the resulting tensors then complete the specification of the connection.
 In this way, extrinsic embedding data is built in to the connection at the cost of no longer being adapted to the Carrollian structure.